upenn-embedded/final-project-s25-0x0001f631/README.md

 ### 2. Motivation

 *What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?*

+Children around the world take up various common interests as they age.
+Many of these hobbies revolve around toys produced by mega-conglomerates, many of which pale in comparison to the fascinating world of Hot Wheels™.
+Kids dream of designing the coolest track, with tight twists and turns, loops, and most importantly, jumps.
+However, designing the perfect jump is an extraordinarily difficult task to do manually.
+One must have perfect aim, take into consideration the speed of the car as it becomes airborne, and control the angle of incidence as the wheels depart from the track.
+This is further limited by the speed of the Hot Wheels™ booster, which has no flexibility for adjustments.
+We begin the undertaking of our final project with the goal of constructing a booster which not only allows for adjustment of its speed, but will automatically adjust the aim of its track so that the Hot Wheels™ car will subsequently land the desired jump.
+This is interesting because it will entail fine-tuned motor control in order to land the jump, and requires appropriate input capture to determine where the desired endpoint of the jump is located.

 ### 3. System Block Diagram